Our Review Process

 To our knowledge, Fussie Cat has not had any recalls in the history of the brand.

-Fussie Cat currently offers a varied selection of wet foods, dry foods, and puree treats.
-Their canned foods are divided into two product lines: Premium and Super Premium.
-Most of Fussie Cat’s canned food recipes feature either tuna or chicken (or both), though there are some with duck and other seafood included.
+Fussie Cat offers a range of wet foods, dry foods, and puree cat treats.
+Their wet foods are divided into eight product lines.
+These wet food recipes feature varied proteins, including tuna, chicken, salmon, and more.

-When it comes to their dry food formulas, Fussie Cat offers the Market Fresh line of kibble featuring premium animal proteins like salmon, chicken, turkey, guinea fowl, quail, and duck.
+In addition to these wet options, one Fussie Cat dry cat food line is available.
+The Market Fresh line of kibble is made with premium animal or fish proteins, including salmon, chicken, turkey, guinea fowl, quail, and duck.
 These are sold in 2lb, 4lb, and 10lb bags.

 Because Fussie Cat is sold on both Amazon and Chewy, I was able to find plenty of customer reviews.
 Most products carry at least a 3.5-star rating, though many are over 4 stars.